 - Configure AWS budget and costs explorer to easily track and be aware of what you are using.

 - Configure costs alerts and get notified once you are reaching your budget limit and when you already crossed that line, it will provide you visibility about the resources usage.

 - Before launching big infrastructures you should understand the organization needs and be able to launch what you really need.

 - Once you are 100% confident of your environments you can reserve resources for a long time and save some money.

 - AWS Trusted advisor compares AWS well-architected infrastructures templates VS your infrastructure; you can see how good is your application or if there are changes to do.

-If you already have an application hosted on AWS, and you like the concept of the Well Architected Framework, you must take an AWS Well Architected Review.
+If you already have an application hosted on AWS, and you like the concept of the Well Architected Framework and tool, you must take an AWS Well Architected Review.
 This exercise of reviewing your application architecture ensures the specs that AWS itself recommends.